WordPress/openverse/documentation/reference/consent_decision_making.md

 Differences in structure for the "lightening process" from the asynchronous process are as follows:

-- Rather than tying the question and reaction rounds together, they are separate rounds.
+- We have a separate round for reactions.
 Therefore, the rounds are as follows:
-  1. Question
+  1. Clarification
   1. Reaction
   1. Revision
-  1. Objection
+  1. Decision
   1. Objection revision
-- Each round should have notes taken clearly documenting the questions, reactions, objections, and discussions for each (as appropriate).
+- Each round should have notes taken clearly documenting the feedback and discussions for each (as appropriate).
 Priority should be given to questions and objections that require revising the proposal.

 ## How to follow the process in different settings